What is GEO? The 2026 Guide to AI Search Optimization

 Training data influence is diffuse and hard to measure.
 If your content was included in training data, it shapes the model's understanding of topics, but this influence is nearly impossible to track or optimize for directly.
 A 2025 Stanford study estimated that large language models incorporate information from over 300 billion web pages during training.
 Individual influence is vanishingly small.

 Retrieved content is more tractable.
 Systems like Perplexity explicitly retrieve and cite sources.
 Google's AI Overviews incorporate content from indexed pages.
 ChatGPT's web browsing feature (when enabled) pulls current information.
-Research from Botify (2025) found that 73% of citations in AI-generated answers came from content published within the past 18 months, suggesting retrieval systems favor recency.
+Retrieval systems also visibly favor recency — freshly updated pages show up in AI citations in a way stale ones don't, which is one reason keeping cornerstone content current matters more under GEO than it did under classic SEO.

-The citation decision appears to involve several factors.
-A joint study by Carnegie Mellon and Google (2025) identified clarity of claims, source authority, and structural formatting as significant predictors of citation.
-Content with explicit, extractable statements was 2.4x more likely to be cited than content requiring inference to identify key claims.
+The citation decision appears to involve several factors: clarity of claims, source authority, and structural formatting all show up repeatedly in the young research literature as predictors of citation.
+The common thread is extractability — content with explicit, standalone statements gets cited; content that requires inference to identify its key claims gets passed over.

 The Visibility Fragmentation